Weil restriction, normal bundles and motivic Thom spaces: Weil restriction, vector bundles and normal bundles

 \subsection{Weil restriction of vector bundles}

 In this section, we study the behavior of vector bundles under Weil restriction.
-From the perspective of motivic homotopy theory, a vector bundle determines its {\em Thom space}, which serves as a fundamental object in the subject.
-Therefore, understanding how vector bundles behave under Weil restriction is a first step toward comparing the associated Thom spaces and relating our construction to norm-type operations.
+From the perspective of motivic homotopy theory, a vector bundle determines its {\em Thom space}, which serves as a fundamental object in the theory.
+Consequently, understanding the behavior of vector bundles under Weil restriction is a natural first step toward comparing the associated Thom spaces and relating Weil restriction to norm functors.

-We show that, under suitable assumptions, the Weil restriction of a vector bundle remains a vector bundle.
-This result is known in the context of the unstable motivic homotopy category and norm functors.
-To emphasize its geometric nature, we nevertheless include a proof.
-We begin with the following simple lemma. \begin{lemma} Let $f:X \to Y$ be a finite étale morphism of smooth schemes, and let $\mathcal{F}$ be a locally free sheaf on $X$.
-Then $f_{*}(\mathcal{F})$ is locally free on $Y$. \end{lemma}
+We show that, under suitable assumptions, the Weil restriction of a vector bundle is again a vector bundle.
+This result is known in the context of unstable motivic homotopy theory and norm functors.
+To emphasize the underlying geometric nature of the construction, we include a more or less elementary proof.
+We begin with the following simple lemma. \begin{lemma} Let $f:X \to Y$ be a finite étale morphism of schemes, and let $\mathcal{F}$ be a locally free sheaf of finite rank on $X$.
+Then $f_{*}(\mathcal{F})$ is locally free of finite rank on $Y$. \end{lemma}